 Competitors may infringe our patent rights or misappropriate or otherwise violate our IP rights.
 To counter infringement or unauthorized use, litigation may be necessary in the future to enforce or defend our IP rights, to protect our trade secrets or determine the validity and scope of our own IP rights or the proprietary rights of others.
 This can be expensive and time-consuming.
 Any claim that we assert against perceived infringers could also provoke these parties to assert counterclaims against us alleging that we infringe their IP rights.
 Many of our current and potential competitors have the ability to dedicate substantially greater resources to enforce and/or defend their IP rights than we can.
 Accordingly, despite our efforts, we may not be able to prevent other parties from infringing upon or misappropriating our IP.
 Litigation could result in substantial costs and diversion of management resources, which could harm our business and financial results.
-In addition, in an infringement proceeding, a court may decide that patent rights or other IP rights do not cover the technology in question.
+In addition, in an infringement proceeding, a court may decide that patent rights or other IP rights owned by us are invalid or unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our patent rights or other IP rights do not cover the technology in question.
 An adverse result in any litigation proceeding could put our patent, as well as any patents that may issue in the future from our pending patent applications, at risk of being invalidated, held unenforceable or interpreted narrowly.
 Furthermore, because of the substantial amount of discovery required in connection with IP litigation, there is risk that some of our confidential information could be compromised by disclosure during this type of litigation.